 Tips for stress prevention

-- Structure the day and allow time for spontaneous activities.
+- Structure the day and allow time for hobbies.

 - Take frequent breaks; stand up, stretch and breathe deeply.